 There is no doubt that being a mom is hard work.
 Kids are exhausting, demanding, and all-consuming.
-We all know the feeling of being burned out all too well with the expectations that we have of ourselves.
+We all know the feeling of being burned out all too well with the expectations we have of ourselves.
 Mom burnout is real, and it is not uncommon.

 What is Mom Burnout?